If there are few consequences for non-performance, it affects sales effectiveness.

 Why No Consequences?

 Frankly, sometimes we simply don’t know what to do.
 What do you do if people don’t enter their call information into your system?
 What do you do if they don’t complete their expense reports on time?
-What are the consequences for constantly missing a sales target?
+What are the consequences of constantly missing a sales target?
 Do you fire people?
 Maybe, maybe not.

 Another reason for no consequences is the fact that the sales manager wants to be liked and instead of managing, he tries to be a friend to his people.
 You’re not hired to make friends, you’re hired to manage.